wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 1. Create an accurate state-space model of a flywheel using :term:`system identification` or CAD software.
 2. Implement a Kalman Filter to filter encoder velocity measurements without lag.
-3. Implement a :ref:`LQR <docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator>` feedback controller which, when combined with model-based feedforward, will generate voltrage :term`input <inputs>` to drive the flywheel to a :term:`reference`.
+3. Implement a :ref:`LQR <docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator>` feedback controller which, when combined with model-based feedforward, will generate voltage :term:`inputs <input>` to drive the flywheel to a :term:`reference`.

 This tutorial is intended to be approachable for teams without a great deal of programming expertise.
 While the WPILib library offers significant flexibility in the manner in which its state-space control features are implemented, closely following the implementation outlined in this tutorial should provide teams with a basic structure which can be reused for a variety of state-space systems.